spraakbanken/sparv/docs/user-manual/corpus-configuration.md

 Sparv with a custom prefix using the `export.sparv_namespace` option.
 Similarly, you can add a prefix to all annotations and attributes from your source files using the `export.source_namespace` option.

+> [!NOTE]
+> Despite the name of the options, these are not real XML namespaces but merely prefixes added to annotation names.

 The `export.remove_module_namespaces` option is `true` by default, meaning module name prefixes are removed during export.
 Turning this option off will result in output like: